Cosys-Lab/Cosys-AirSim/docs/echo.md

 Parameter                 | Description
 --------------------------| ------------
-NumberOfTraces            | Amount of traces (rays) being cast AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB) AttenuationLimit          | Attenuation at which the signal is considered dissipated (dB) DistanceLimit             | Maximum distance a reflection can travel ReflectionLimit           | Maximum amount of reflections that can happen ReflectionDistanceLimit   | Maximum distance between two reflections MeasurementFrequency      | The frequency of the sensor (measurements/s) PauseAfterMeasurement     | Pause the simulation after each measurement.
+NumberOfTraces            | Amount of traces (rays) being cast SpreadOpeningAngle        | Beam width of the scattered traces AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB) AttenuationLimit          | Attenuation at which the signal is considered dissipated (dB) DistanceLimit             | Maximum distance the signal can travel.
+ReflectionLimit           | Maximum times the signal can reflect.
+ReflectionDistanceLimit   | Maximum distance between reflection locations.
+MeasurementFrequency      | The frequency of the sensor (measurements/s) PauseAfterMeasurement     | Pause the simulation after each measurement.
 Useful for API interaction to be synced SensorDiameter            | The diameter of the sensor plane used to capture the reflecting traces (meter)